 Blue Mosque, Istanbul, Turkey

-Constructed in 1609, the Blue Mosque is one of the most well-known landmarks in Istanbul, Turkey.
+Constructed in 1609, the Blue Mosque is one of the most well-known landmarks in Turkey.
 Also known as the Sultan Ahmed Mosque, the religious building remains an active mosque, with over four million worshippers and tourists visiting each year.
 This building is a classic example of Ottoman architecture and is a must-see on your Istanbul itinerary!